centreon/centreon-plugins/docs/en/developer/guide.rst

 ----

 This library provides a set of miscellaneous methods.
-To use it, you can directly use the path of the method :
+To use it, you can directly use the path of the method:

 .. code-block:: perl